dailymotion-oss/octopilot/README.md

-# Scribe
+# Octo Pilot

-**Scribe** is a tool designed to help you automate your Gitops workflow, by automatically creating and merging GitHub Pull Requests to update specific content in Git repositories.
+**OctoPilot** is a tool designed to help you automate your Gitops workflow, by automatically creating and merging GitHub Pull Requests to update specific content in Git repositories.

 It supports updating:
 - [sops](https://github.com/mozilla/sops) files